Akhil-Jonnalagadda/JavaExpenseManager/README.md

 - Add new expenses (amount, category, date, description)
 - List all expenses
 - Filter expenses by category
+- Filter expenses by date range
 - Show total expenses per category
+- Export expenses to CSV file
 - Save/load expenses from a file

 ## How to Run